tomerm/MLClassification/TrainAndTest/README.md

 Name | Possible values | Comments
 --- | --- | ---
-actualToks | *yes*/no | 'yes' defines langiage-specific tokenization, no - simple white space tokenization sourcePath | <path> | Relative path to the folder or file, containing source data. targetPath | <path> | Relative path to the folder or file, which will contain results of tokenization taggerPath | <path> | Relative path to jar with tagger, which performs all preprocessing rtTaggerPath | <path> | Relative path to jar with tagger, which performs tokenization only (used by DataLoader and in runtime) exPOS | PUNC,DT,IN,CD,PRP,RP,RB,W,PDT | List of POS's, which should be excluded from results of tokenization. normalization | yes/no | Defines the need in text normalization stopWords | yes/no | Defines the need to exclude stop words from results of tokenization. extraWords | <list> / empty | List of extra words, which should be excluded from results of tokenization.
+language_tokenization | *True*/False | 'True' defines langiage-specific tokenization, False - simple white space tokenization
+source_path | <path> | Relative path to the folder or file, containing source data. target_path | <path> | Relative path to the folder or file, which will contain results of tokenization set_of_docs_lang_tokenization_lib_path | <path> | Relative path to jar with tagger, which performs all preprocessing single_doc_lang_tokenization_lib_path | <path> | Relative path to jar with tagger, which performs tokenization only (used by DataLoader and in runtime) exclude_positions | PUNC,DT,IN,CD,PRP,RP,RB,W,PDT | List of POS's, which should be excluded from results of tokenization. normalization | True/False | Defines the need in text normalization stop_words | True/False | Defines the need to exclude stop words from results of tokenization. extra_words | <list> / empty | List of extra words, which should be excluded from results of tokenization.

 _Note: 'list' can be empty, but if it contains few items, they should be separated by comma without spaces._